 Chronic Eosinophilic Pneumonia

-Chronic eosinophilic pneumonia (CEP) is a disorder of unknown etiology characterized by an abnormal, chronic accumulation of eosinophils in the lung (see Overview of Eosinophilic Pulmonary Diseases).
+Chronic eosinophilic pneumonia (CEP) is a disorder of unknown etiology characterized by an abnormal, chronic accumulation of eosinophils in the lung.

 CEP is not truly chronic; rather it is an acute or subacute illness that recurs (thus, a better name might be recurrent eosinophilic pneumonia).
 The prevalence and incidence of CEP are unknown.
 Etiology is suspected to be an allergic diathesis.
 Most patients are nonsmokers.